Common claims questions answered

 What happens after I make a claim?

-Once we’ve received your supporting documents, we’ll send you an email to let you know.
+Once we’ve received your supporting documents, we’ll send you an email to let you know we’ve received your claim.
 We’ll also let you know when you can expect to hear from us next.
-If we need any more supporting information to assess your claim, a Claims Assessor will be in touch.
+If we need any more supporting information to assess your claim, we’ll be in touch.

 What happens if my claim is accepted?